Don’t take this huge decision lightly.

 Refinancing a loan involves swapping out your current loan for a new loan that saves you money.
 Often, homeowners start to look into refinancing a home loan if the new loan’s interest rate will be at least 1% lower than their current mortgage’s interest rate.

 This seemingly straightforward answer isn’t always the best strategy, however.
 There are several other important factors to consider, and it’s important to get it right.

 Homeowners often look into refinancing a mortgage to reduce the interest rate on an existing home loan.
 Locking in a lower rate can save money by lowering your monthly payments and increasing the speed at which you build equity in your home.

 Lower monthly payment

-But if you lower the interest rate 1%, the monthly payment would fall to about $1,386 — assuming that the financial health and credit history of the borrower remains the same.
+But if you lower the interest rate by 1%, the monthly payment would fall to about $1,386 — assuming the financial health and credit history of the borrower remains the same.

-Under this example, a 1% drop in interest rate would yield roughly $2,124 in savings a year.
+In this example, a 1% drop in interest rate would yield roughly $2,124 in savings per year.

 Shorter loan term